shri29s/optimal-life/README.md

-NeuroPlan — Minimal Prototype
+optimal-life — Minimal Prototype

-This repository contains a minimal prototype of NeuroPlan: a FastAPI backend with ML module stubs and SQLite storage.
+This repository contains a minimal prototype of optimal-life: a FastAPI backend with ML module stubs and MongoDB storage.
 The goal is a working baseline you can extend into the full app (React + Tailwind frontend, more features).

 Quickstart (Windows cmd):